 Starting a job at a new company or receiving a promotion to a new job at your current company can be an emotional rollercoaster.
 There’s elation and satisfaction, but also worry and trepidation.
 However, by applying the strategies listed in this article, you can make a strong statement within your first 90 days on the job that you not only belong there, but you’re an emotionally intelligent change agent who’s intent on improving and enhancing the workplace for everybody.

 When you’re seated at the top of the ladder the view is great, but keeping your seat requires constant effort.
 Such is the challenge of being a CEO.
-Read our article on 10 Top Traits of Successful CEOs!
+Read our article on 10 Top Traits of Successful CEOs, and be sure to check out our executive coaching services.

 Resources